memoiry/LightML.jl/README.md

 # lightML.jl

-lightML.jl is a collection of reimplementation of general machine learning algorithm in Julia
+lightML.jl is a collection of reimplementation of general machine learning algorithm in Julia.
+I will update it for learning purpose.

 ## To-do List